kindasimple/kindasimple.github.com/_posts/2014-01-22-OS-web-tools.md

 ---
-layout: blog
 title: Open Source Web Development Tools
 author: evan
 categories: [dev]
 tagline: "An overview of modern javascript web development tools and technologies"
 ---

 I have been playing catchup lately trying to wrap my head around web developmentwith Node.js, and the npm ecosystem.
 There are so many tools available and packages to stitch together.
 I'm in awe of the amount of development in the javascript community.
 There's a lot to learn to become familiar with each project and what it does without even learning how to use it.